frsong/pyrl/README.md

 ## Notes

-* For our paper, we used a time step of 10 ms, which results in hundreds of time steps for typical tasks.
-When training a new task, we highly recommend that you first start with a larger time step.
+* For the paper, we used a time step of 10 ms, which results in hundreds of time steps for typical tasks.
+When training a new task, we highly recommend that you start with a larger value to save time.

 ## License